 Just remember to always wash your fruit and veggies no matter if purchasing organic or non-organic!

 I hope this was helpful!
-As you can see, making the healthiest choice doesn’t have to break the bank if you follow a few simple tips and tricks.
+As you can see, eating healthy doesn’t have to break the bank if you follow a few simple tips and tricks.
 Stay healthy and keep hitting your Paceline streaks!